 It was spring of 2017, and my depression had gotten worse despite being on plenty of meds.
 I decided that I needed to add in other elements to my treatment plan.
-I’d had some labwork done that showed I had elevated levels of inflammation as measured by something called C-reactive protein.
-I decided the perfect person to talk to was the naturopath who I’d first started seeing the year before to help get my gut back on track after a parasitic infection.
+I’d had some bloodwork done that showed I had elevated levels of inflammation as measured by something called C-reactive protein.
+I decided to talk to the naturopath who I’d first started seeing the year before to help get my gut back on track after a parasitic infection.
 She recommended that I adopt an anti-inflammatory diet and supplement with omega-3 fatty acids and a combined vitamin/mineral/antioxidant supplement called Ultra-Preventive.

-I’ve never been interested in doing any sort of diet, but I started doing some reading and was interested by what I found.
+I’ve never been interested in doing any sort of diet, but I did some reading and was interested by what I found.
 Inflammation is involved in a variety of physical health problems, and recent research has also suggested a link to mental illness.
 Depressed people with elevated levels of inflammation (as indicated by C-reactive protein and a few other markers) actually have differences in how well they respond to different types of treatment, and some studies have shown that anti-inflammatory medications can have a beneficial effect in depression.
 Some types of food are thought to promote inflammation while others reduce it, and the goal of an anti-inflammatory nutritional approach is to improve health by reducing inflammation.
 It’s quite similar to a Mediterranean way of eating.
 Weight loss is not the goal, so I prefer not to call it a diet.

 Pro-inflammatory foods to limit: